 The presence of legislative committees is another indicator of a state's readiness to respond to aging because these committees channel much of legislators' discussion and dialogue.

-At present, Ohio has two legislative committees and one agency relevant to older adults: the Health-Aging Subcommittee, the Retirement and Pensions Subcommittee and the Ohio Department on Aging.
+At present, Montana has no legislative committees relevant to older adults but has one relevant agency: the Office on Aging.